 Mixed CPU and GPU computations

 If GPU memory is a limiting factor for your computation, it may be preferable to carry out particle operations on the CPU rather than on the GPU.
-This involves basically 4 steps:
+This involves basically four steps:

 1. At the top of the script.
-The JustPIC backend must be set to CPU, in contrast with other employed packages (e.g. ParallelStencil):
+The JustPIC backend must be set to CPU, while other packages may still run their own GPU work:

 1. At memory allocation stage.
 A copy of relevant CPU arrays must be allocated on the GPU memory.
 For example, phase ratios on mesh vertices:

-where N_phases is the number of different material phases and @zeros() allocates on the GPU.
+where N_phases is the number of different material phases and cell_array(CUDA.CUDABackend, ...) allocates a GPU-backed CellArray.

 Similarly, GPU arrays must be copied to CPU memory: